Diddy Found Guilty On Two Counts, Acquitted Of Most Serious Charges. What's Next?

 “

-The verdict is already being criticized by advocates and observers as a setback for the dozens of women who came forward, sharing deeply personal accounts in pursuit of accountability.
+The verdict is already being criticised by advocates and observers as a setback for the dozens of women who came forward, sharing deeply personal accounts in pursuit of accountability.

 ”